-The Bank has launched its three-year sustainability transition plan in response to the abovementioned BSP Circulars.
+The Bank has launched its three-year sustainability transition plan in response to the abovementioned BSP Circulars and NDC of the Philippines.
 To this end, the Bank aims to embed sustainability principles including environment and social risk areas, into our corporate governance framework, risk management systems, and strategic objectives consistent with the size, risk profile, and complexity of our operations.